DREAMiners/The-History-of-Proof-Of-Work-Mining/Attack_Vectors.md

 On the other hand, a form of a 51% attack is possible with less than 50% of the network's mining power, but with a lower probability of success.

+***Ghash.io****

+The mining pool ghash.io briefly exceeding 50% of the bitcoin network's computing power in July 2014, leading the pool to voluntarily commit to reducing its share of the network.
+It said in a statement that it would not reach 40% of the total mining power in the future.

+***Krypton and Shift***

+Krypton and Shift, two blockchains based on ethereum, suffered 51% attacks in August 2016.

 # 34% Attack

 The tangle, a distributed ledger that is fundamentally distinct from a blockchain but designed to accomplish similar goals, could theoretically succumb to an attacker deploying over a third of the network's hashrate, referred to as a 34% attack.